nuvibit/nuvibit.com/content/english/blog/aws-multiaccount-reference-architecture.md

 ![img](images/blog/aws-multiaccount-reference-architecture/foundation-core-domains.png)

 ## AWS Account Domains
 Not all accounts are the same and are used for the same kind of workloads and purposes.
-To simplify the discussion about the different account we can categorize accounts into domains. <br/>
+To simplify the discussion about the different accounts we can categorize them into domains. <br/>
 We use the terms **Foundation Core Accounts**, **Foundation Shared Service Accounts** and **Business Workload Accounts** to describe the different domains.<br/>
 {{<table "table table-striped table-bordered">}}
 | Domain | Description |